 North Korea's strong control system suppresses the freedom of both men and women.
 While women are afforded equality in legislation - at least on paper - they are considered socially subservient to men and treated as inferior.
-Boys and girls are even given different curricula, designed according to traditional gender roles (The Borgen Project, 9 May 2018).
-According to a 2019 report, the numerous sanctions placed on North Korea by foreign powers compound the vulnerabilities of women.
-It notes that the ensuing economic pressures exacerbate domestic violence, sexual violence and trafficking (Korea Peace Now, October 2019).
-The COVID-19 crisis has reportedly further exacerbated economic and social pressures in North Korea (Deutsche Welle, 12 April 2021).
+According to Human Rights Watch, they are exposed constantly to stereotyped gender roles (Human Rights Watch, 2021).
+Boys and girls are even given different curricula, designed according to traditional gender roles (The Borgen Project, 9 May 2019).